Permits, Licenses, and Legal Checklist for Claw Stores

 Inventory: It is required to check all the gifts and claw machine toys on the machine every Monday to check the claw machine shipment error.
 At the end of each month, take stock of the whole inventory and check the quantity of the total warehouse table.

-Hardware and Acrylic YP-OT1008 Otaku Diary Prize Machine for 2 players wholesale factory
+YP-OT1002 Hardware and Acrylic Otaku Diary 2 Claw machine wholesale factory

 Hardware and Acrylic YP-CI3004 Carnival Island Claw Machine Wholesale factory

-Hardware and Acrylic YP-CA3002 Crazy Party Claw Machine wholesale factory
+Hardware and Acrylic YP-OT1003 Otaku Diary 2 Claw Machine (Pink and Blue) wholesale factory

 CONNECT WITH EASE